ST. BONAVENTURE (2-1-1) vs. NIAGARA (2-4)

 Online Coverage – Live Stats

-The St. Bonaventure University men's soccer team hosts Little Three rival Niagara Saturday night at 7:00 p.m. at the Marra Athletics Complex.
+The St. Bonaventure University men's soccer team hosts Little Three rival Niagara on Saturday night at 7:00 p.m. at the Marra Athletics Complex.
 For the Bonnies, it will be their first game in 12 days.

 LAST TIME OUT